saghul/pyuv/docs/dns.rst

 ===============================================================

-.. py:function:: pyuv.util.getaddrinfo(loop, ... , callback=None)
+.. py:function:: pyuv.dns.getaddrinfo(loop, ... , callback=None)

     Equivalent of `socket.getaddrinfo`.
 When `callback` is not None, this function returns a `GAIRequest` object which has a `cancel()`